 For a free legal consultation with a swimming pool accidents lawyer serving Miami, call (800) 747-3733

-Who Is Liable for a Swimming Pool Accident or Drowning Incident?
+Who Is Liable for a Swimming Pool Accident or Drowning Incident in Miami?

 The at-fault party can vary, but in many cases, the owner of the pool is responsible.
 This is because, in Florida, property owners owe a duty of care to maintain their premises and keep guests reasonably safe.
 If you visited a private pool and the owner allowed unsafe conditions to develop, they could be liable for the injuries you suffered as a result.
 The same idea applies if you visited a public pool.